The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Introduction

 The lack of consensus on LFBOT origins from their observed characteristics motivates consideration of properties independent of their transient emission to place meaningful constraints on their progenitors.
-Indeed, their host galaxies may be vital in this effort, as the connection of transients to their environments gives critical insight into their progenitor formation pathways and timescales (c.f., \citealt{prieto2008, svensson2010, anderson2009, arcavi2010, li2011, schulze2021, taggart2021, qin2024, frankenblast}).
+Indeed, their host galaxies may be vital in this effort, as the connection of transients to their environments gives critical insight into their progenitor formation pathways and timescales.
+These studies have proven fruitful in discerning the progenitors of a wide variety of transients, including several types of CCSNe and LGRBs \citep{prieto2008, svensson2010, anderson2009, arcavi2010, li2011, schulze2021, taggart2021, qin2024, frankenblast}.
 Several studies on individual (or a smaller subset of) LFBOTs have found that they typically occur in actively star-forming, low-mass galaxies with low metallicities \citep{perley2019, coppejans2020, ho2020_koala, yao2022, perley2019, sevilla2026}.
 At face value, the presence of LFBOTs in this particular environment may hint that they originate from young massive star progenitors, as is the case for other transient populations observed in similar hosts, like LGRBs and SLSNe-I \citep{svensson2010,perley2013,chen2013, lunnan2014, lunnan2015, angus2016, perley2016, schulze2018, schulze2021, taggart2021}.
 This was further inferred in \citet{sun2023}, where they determined that AT2018cow was spatially coincident with a star-bursting region within its host, where it is presumed that a large, massive star population may exist.
 On the contrary, \citet{chrimes2024_offset} found that LFBOT AT2023fhn was $\approx17$~kpc from its host galaxy's center, far removed from any star-formation.
 This offset is quite large in comparison to those observed for CCSNe, LGRBs, and SLSNe-I, thereby challenging progenitor scenarios tied to young stellar populations.
 Thus, a uniform analysis of LFBOT environments is critical to characterize their host properties, galactocentric offsets, and connection to recent star formation, which, ultimately, may clarify the nature of their progenitors.